What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

 The main parameter that requires tuning in Eq-Net is the \emph{kernel expansion rate} (KER) which determines how fast the kernels grow deeper into the network.
 In Eq-Net, the kernels in each layer starts as small as possible (3) and grows 2 larger every KER layers, meaning for a fixed depth of $25$, the maximum kernel size the network has is determined by $\sim 25/\text{KER}$.
 Thus, a small KER corresponds to a network with more larger kernels, and a larger KER with many small kernels.

-Broadly, we found that tuning KER trades off between \emph{overall plan consistency} (how likely the trajectories were to be locally consistent and stay outside the lava) and \emph{compositionality}.
-To show this, we trained Eq-Net models in our unconditional setting with 3 KER values: 2, 5, and 12.
+Broadly, we found that tuning KER trades off between \emph{overall plan consistency} (how likely the trajectories were to be locally consistent and stay outside the obstacles) and \emph{compositionality}.
+To show this, we trained Eq-Net models in our unconditional setting with a variety of KER values.
 Our results are shown in Table \ref{appendix:ker_results}.
-We found that the intermediate value of 5 generated both a strong diversity of plans as well as reliably well-composed plans, while making the model too non-local made the model too local failed to consistently produce legitimate composed trajectories.
+We found that the intermediate value of 10 generated both a strong diversity of plans as well as reliably well-composed plans, while making the model too non-local made the model too local and reduced completion rates.

-We also generated denoising gradient graphs of the small and large kernel Eq-Nets, like in our analysis of U-Net and our final Eq-Net architecture.
-Figure \ref{fig:network_gradients_kernels} shows the gradient graphs.
-As expected, Eq-Net with large kernels is attentive to information across the trajectory, and interestingly produces a gradient map extremely similar to the default U-Net, while Eq-Net with small kernels has an extremely limited receptive field.